 What is Product Owner Daily Scrum?

-The daily stand-up is a meeting of the developers of the scrum team.
+The Product Owner Daily Scrum is a meeting for the developers of the scrum team.
 However, according to the Scrum Guide:

 “If the Product Owner or Scrum Master are actively working on items in the Sprint Backlog, they participate as Developers.”